-As felons know, owning a firearm is another of the restrictions they face as life after prison begins.
-Recent blog posts have examined the issues of whether felons are permitted to own various types of weapons.
+As felons know, owning a firearm is one of the most frustrating restrictions that they’ll face as life after prison begins.

 This blog post will address the question of whether felons can own a pellet gun.

 - What is a Pellet Gun?

 A pellet gun is a type of pneumatic weapon which uses compressed air or CO2 to propel a projectile.
 Firearms use a propellant charge to shoot.
 The speed of the projectile is much slower with a pellet gun than a traditional firearm.

 Pellet guns actually have a very long history.
 They date back to the 1700’s, the days of the explorers Lewis and Clark, who used this weapon.

 Pellet guns were designed to fire projectiles at speeds similar to the muzzleloader.
 They had extreme accuracy in firing up to 40 rounds quickly, once the gun had been pumped enough to build up sufficient pressure (about 1500 pumps).

 This was a drawback, and they were expensive to manufacture, compared to muzzleloaders.
 So, they were not often used as weapons.

 Pellet guns can easily be confused with BB guns.
 They are similar but not the same.